HemantKSharmaa/HemantKSharmaa/README.md

 - 👋 Hi, I’m @HemantKSharmaa
-- 👀 I’m interested in contributing to open source.
+- 👀 I’m interested in contributing to open source, and looking for remote opportunities.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Data Structures and algorithm in Java.

 <!---
 HemantKSharmaa/HemantKSharmaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.